-Grading of E. coli (Figure 13) for year round monitoring is different to other NOF attributes.
-A fifth band E is included and there is no national bottom line, although band C and above is generally considered to be the minimum standard for primary contact.
+Grading of E. coli for year round monitoring is different to other NOF attributes (Figure 13).
+A fifth band E is included and there is no national bottom line, although band C is generally considered the minimum standard for primary contact.

-Figure 13 Grading of E. coli for year round monitoring.
+Figure 13 Grading of E. coli for routine monitoring which includes an additional 'E band' not included in other NOF attributes